Public housing: United Kingdom

 Since the year 2000, "choice-based lettings" (CBL) have been introduced to help ensure social housing was occupied speedily as tenants moved.
 This can still favour the local over the non-local prospective tenant.
 In a number of local authority areas, due to the shortage of council housing, three out of four properties may be designated for priority cases (those living in poor overcrowded conditions, with medical or welfare needs, or needing family support) or homeless applicants in order to meet the councils' legal obligations to rehouse people in need.
 The percentage of properties set aside for vulnerable groups will vary dependent on the demand for council housing in the area.
 All local authorities have a Housing Strategy to ensure that council houses are let fairly and fulfil the council's legal obligations; deal with people in need; and contribute to sustainability of housing estates, neighbourhood regeneration, and social inclusion.

-The 1997–2010 Labour Government wished to move council housing away from local authority management.
-At first, this was through Large Scale Voluntary Transfers (LSVT) of stock from councils to Housing Associations (HAs).
+The 1997–2010 Labour government wished to move council housing away from local authority management.
+At first, this was through large-scale voluntary transfers (LSVT) of stock from councils to housing associations (HAs).
 Not all council property could be transferred, as in some local authorities, their housing stock was in poor condition and had a capital value less than the remaining debts from construction costs—in effect, the council stock was in negative equity.
 In some local authority areas, the tenants rejected the transfer option.

-The Labour Government introduced a "third way": the Arms Length Management Organisation (ALMO), where the housing stock stays with the Local Authority but is managed by a not-for-profit organisation at arm's length from the Local Authority.
+The Labour government introduced a "third way": the arms-length management organisation (ALMO), where the housing stock stays with the local authority but is managed by a not-for-profit organisation at arm's length from the local authority.
 It also introduced the Decent Homes programme, a capital fund to bring social housing up to a modern physical standard.
 To use this fund, the manager, whether ALMO or HA, had to achieve a 2 or 3 star rating from its inspection by the Audit Commission.
 This was intended to drive up management standards.
 Council landlords cannot access this funding, another incentive to transfer management of council housing to an ALMO or HA.

 Governments since the early 1990s have also encouraged "mixed tenure" in regeneration areas and on "new-build" housing estates, offering a range of ownership and rental options, with a view to engineering social harmony through including "social housing" and "affordable housing" options.
 A recent research report has argued that the evidence base for tenure mixing remains thin.
 Social housing occupants may be stigmatised and forced to use a poor door that is separate and less convenient than the door the unsubsidised occupants use and social housing may be less desirably situated.

-After the adoption of austerity policies in 2010 the traditional "safety net" model was maintained by the devolved administrations like the Scottish Parliament and the Welsh and Northern Ireland Assemblies.
+After the adoption of austerity policies in 2010 the traditional "safety net" model was maintained by the devolved administrations like the Scottish and Welsh Parliaments and the Northern Ireland Assembly.